Hurricane Preparedness, Safety and Emergency Planning for Pets.

 Preferably rubber shoes for isolation from the ground.

-6. Do not give your pets any tranquilizers, you may resort to “Rescue Remedy” an all-natural stress reliever or calming collars (these are not breakaway therefore not recommended for cats) but that is about it.
+6. Do not give your pets any tranquilizers, you may resort to “Rescue Remedy” an all-natural stress reliever or calming collars (but calming collars NO on cats because they are not breakaway and cat endanger your cat life).

 7. Stay calm, your pets will be stressed already as they feel these storms 10 times more than